merge-api/merge-hris-javascript/docs/PayrollRunsApi.md

   'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects created after this datetime.
   'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects created before this datetime.
   'cursor': cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw, // String | The pagination cursor value.
+  'endedAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return payroll runs ended after this datetime.
+  'endedBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return payroll runs ended before this datetime.
   'includeRemoteData': true, // Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
   'modifiedAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified after this datetime.
   'modifiedBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified before this datetime.
   'pageSize': 56, // Number | Number of results to return per page.
-  'remoteId': "remoteId_example" // String | The API provider's ID for the given object.
+  'remoteId': "remoteId_example", // String | The API provider's ID for the given object.
+  'runType': "runType_example", // String | If provided, will only return PayrollRun's with this status.
+Options: ('REGULAR', 'OFF_CYCLE', 'CORRECTION', 'TERMINATION', 'SIGN_ON_BONUS')
+  'startedAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return payroll runs started after this datetime.
+  'startedBefore': new Date("2013-10-20T19:20:30+01:00") // Date | If provided, will only return payroll runs started before this datetime.
 };
 apiInstance.payrollRunsList(xAccountToken, opts, (error, data, response) => {
   if (error) {